 The founder of Twitter and Square is in on the NFT act.
 Jack Dorsey listed his first-ever tweet for sale.
 The buyer will receive a certificate and metadata of the original tweet.
 The highest bid is currently $2.5m.

 But it doesn’t end there for gold old Jack.
-The space is moving very quickly, NFT are also changing the music world, and Square wants some of the action.
+Space is moving very quickly, NFT are also changing the music world, and Square wants some of the action.

 Tidal is being majority-bought by the payment processor for $300 million.
 But why does a mobile wallet want to own this streaming company?